gsin11/gsin11.github.io/src/blog/cors-in-nextjs.md

 }
 ```

-Above change will work for `GET` requests but you will face problems while making `PUT` and `POST` requests.
-For this, we need to make one more changes.
+The above change will work for `GET` requests but you will face problems while making `PUT` and `POST` requests.
+For this, we need to make one more change.

 Go to `/api/index.js` file.